aitgon/wopmars/docs/content/developer.rst

 ..........................

 All the processing related to the database is done here.
 Every objects that should exist in order to work with the database is stored here: the :class:`~.wopmars.framework.database.SQLManager.SQLManager` which is used to perform synchronized operations against the database, the :class:`~.wopmars.framework.database.WopmarsSession.WopmarsSession` which is used to bind the Toolwrappers to the database,  the :class:`~.wopmars.framework.database.WopmarsQuery.WopmarsQuery` which is used to create queries that use the WopMaRS machinery There is a package ``tables`` which contains the models related to the history_ of **WopMars**.
-Among them, the :class:`~.wopmars.framework.database.tables.ToolWrapper.ToolWrapper` class.
+Among them, the :class:`~.wopmars.framework.database.tables.Rule.Rule` class.

 wopmars.framework.management
 .................................

 Here are the classes involved in the actual management of the workflow.
 Which means the building of the :class:`~.wopmars.framework.management.DAG.DAG` and the walk through it thanks to the :class:`~.wopmars.framework.management.WorkflowManager.WorkflowManager`.
-Also, the class responsible of the actual execution of the ToolWrappers, :class:`~.wopmars.framework.management.ToolThread.ToolThread` is stored here.
+Also, the class responsible of the actual execution of the ToolWrappers, :class:`~.wopmars.framework.management.RuleThread.RuleThread` is stored here.

 wopmars.framework.parsing
 ..............................